 Would it surprise you to know that both sexes lie equally as much?

-That, in fact, it isn’t the quantity that differs much but rather the types of lies that each employs.
+In fact, it isn’t the quantity that differs much but rather the types of lies that each employs.

 Men and women on average lie quite often, but typically lie about different things.

 So, it turns out, not telling the truth is really a human problem.

 When we’re lied to, we become outraged, we feel betrayed, we cry foul (or scream about “fake news”).

 Yet, the majority of us can’t get through a 10-minute conversation without telling at least two lies.
 Ouch.

 The truth hurts.
 But not telling the truth hurts way, way more.

 Not just because it creates distrust, enacts betrayal, promotes disconnection.
 It actually affects our health.
 Really.